 CDPH Licensing and Certification Program

 Centralized Applications Unit,

 When can hospice providers begin offering the service?

-Providers can begin the new service 45 days after submission of the necessary paperwork, even if they have received official notification of approval from DPH.
+Providers can begin the new service 45 days after submission of the necessary paperwork, even if they have not received official notification of approval from DPH.

 Will CDPH charge an application fee?